charlotteshih/test_repo/README.md

-'Hello my name is Charlotte and I like pancakes'
+'Hello my name is Brandon and I love dogs'